How Canadians Apply for A Spain Working Holiday Visa in 2025

 Step 2: Prepare your visa application documents

-Once you receive your NIE, you can begin your Spain Working Holiday Visa application.
+Once you receive your NIE, you can submit your Spain Working Holiday Visa application.
 You will need to gather the following documents:

 NIE